 20. Digital only

 Only pay attention to digital channels.
+Especially social media — the newer, the better.
 Traditional marketing is so 2010.
 If it’s not online, it doesn’t exist.